-- 2.102.In some circumstances no further supervisory activities, beyond the regular assessment of inbound information will be carried out, if considered appropriate in the opinion of the supervisory authority. - 2.103.
-Where there are insurance and reinsurance undertakings with similar characteristics and risk profiles or if they are part of the same group, the supervisory authority can consider ways to supervise the insurance and reinsurance undertakings through a common supervisory plan, for example, through common surveys or theme-focused analysis.
+- 2.103.In some circumstances no further supervisory activities, beyond the regular assessment of inbound information will be carried out, if considered appropriate in the opinion of the supervisory authority. - 2.104.Where there are insurance and reinsurance undertakings with similar characteristics and risk profiles or if they are part of the same group, the supervisory authority can consider ways to supervise the insurance and reinsurance undertakings through a common supervisory plan, for example, through common surveys or theme-focused analysis. - 2.105.When the supervisory authority considers it necessary to go beyond the assessment of inbound information, the supervisory plan may identify what the supervisory authorities considers are the key risk areas of the undertaking to be further reviewed with the methods that would be best used for such a review.
+It could include: - a) the scope of the activities to be carried out, for example off-site analysis or on-site inspections; - b) the amount of time planned to perform further supervisory work; - c) the off-site analysis to be performed; - d) the type and timing of meetings to be planned; - e) on-site inspection to be carried out;

-- 2.104.
-When the supervisory authority considers it necessary to go beyond the assessment of inbound information, the supervisory plan may identify what the supervisory authorities considers are the key risk areas of the undertaking to be further reviewed with the methods that would be best used for such a review.
-It could include: - a) the scope of the activities to be carried out, for example off-site analysis or on-site inspections; - b) the amount of time planned to perform further supervisory work; - c) the off-site analysis to be performed; - d) the type and timing of meetings to be planned; - e) on-site inspection to be carried out; - f) follow-up actions initially foreseen. - 2.105.
-Whilst the supervisor has regard to the outcome of the Risk Assessment Framework, including details of the risks identified, the supervisory authority also considers its various priorities and constraints and other relevant information when establishing the scope and frequency of on-site inspections, off-site activities and the overall supervisory plan for the undertaking. - 2.106.The supervisory plan needs to be reviewed and up-dated whilst supervisory activities are carried out, for example, in response to further information provided by the undertaking upon request together with follow-up supervisory actions that may be taken.
-In addition, the supervisory plan may be appropriately adjusted due to the results of any off-site analysis or on-site inspection. - 2.107.The undertaking's willingness to address identified issues and the actions subsequently taken have to be considered in the ongoing evaluation of the risk profile of the undertaking and need to be accounted for in the ongoing supervisory plan. - 2.108.Through ensuring the supervisory plan reflects the Risk Assessment Framework outcome and supervisory judgement, as indicated by the examples above; a risk-based approach is applied throughout the Supervisory Review Process. - 2.109.For groups, when the key risk area relates to a non-insurance entity, the supervisor may want to consider involving supervisors other than insurance supervisors.
-When it relates to an unregulated entity, supervisors of an undertaking that has significant interactions with the unregulated entity could be involved. - 2.110.
-The group supervisory plan may incorporate the supervisory plans of the individual undertakings of the group, if under the same supervisory authority, as long as both the group and individual aspects of the plan are clearly identifiable.
+- f) follow-up actions initially foreseen. - 2.106.Whilst the supervisor has regard to the outcome of the risk assessment framework, including details of the risks identified, the supervisory authority also considers its various priorities and constraints and other relevant information when establishing the scope and frequency of on-site inspections, off-site activities and the overall supervisory plan for the undertaking. - 2.107.The supervisory plan needs to be reviewed and up-dated whilst supervisory activities are carried out, for example, in response to further information provided by the undertaking upon request together with follow-up supervisory actions that may be taken.
+In addition, the supervisory plan may be appropriately adjusted due to the results of any off-site analysis or on-site inspection. - 2.108.The undertaking's willingness to address identified issues and the actions subsequently taken have to be considered in the ongoing evaluation of the risk profile of the undertaking and need to be accounted for in the ongoing supervisory plan. - 2.109.
+Through ensuring the supervisory plan reflects the risk assessment framework outcome and supervisory judgement, as indicated by the examples above; a risk-based approach is applied throughout the supervisory review process. - 2.110.For insurance groups, when the key risk area relates to a non-insurance entity, the supervisor may want to consider involving relevant supervisory authorities other than insurance supervisors.
+When it relates to an unregulated entity, supervisors of an undertaking that has significant interactions with the unregulated entity could be involved. - 2.111.
+The group supervisory plan may incorporate the supervisory plans of the individual insurance and reinsurance undertakings that are part of the insurance group, if under the same supervisory authority, as long as both the insurance group and individual aspects of the plan are clearly identifiable.